Kingxukai/linux/Documentation/arch/x86/boot.rst

   code32_start:
-	A 32-bit flat-mode routine *jumped* to immediately after the transition to protected mode, but before the kernel is uncompressed.
+	A 32-bit flat-mode routine *jumped* to immediately after the transition to protected mode, but before the woke kernel is uncompressed.
 No segments, except CS, are guaranteed to be set up (current kernels do, but older ones do not); you should set them up to BOOT_DS (0x18) yourself.

-	After completing your hook, you should jump to the address that was in this field before your boot loader overwrote it (relocated, if appropriate.)
+	After completing your hook, you should jump to the woke address that was in this field before your boot loader overwrote it (relocated, if appropriate.)